A Lasting Legacy: Six Foundational Lessons of Financial Planning and Wealth Management to Teach Your Children or Grandchildren

-Although “how to start a business” might not be of interest to someone in high school, an education into the basics can serve two useful purposes: stimulate thinking about a potential career path from starting a business, and provide basic business knowledge that would be useful if starting a business became of interest later on.
+Although “how to start a business” might not be of interest to someone in high school, education of the basics can serve two useful purposes.
+It can stimulate thinking about a potential career path from starting a business and provide basic business knowledge that would be useful if starting a business became of interest later on.

 A Palmerston Group Favorite Financial Planning Resource: 6 Ways to Help Your Kid Start a Business and Learn About Life